 The Leukemia Research Foundation currently funds New Investigator grants only.

 The grant period is one year

 Applicants are not required to be U.S. citizens.
 Research projects undertaken outside the U.S. will be considered.
-If you have further questions after reading these guidelines please see the Frequently Asked Questions.
-If you have questions after consulting the FAQ please contact our Research Grants Administrator.
+If you have further questions after reading these guidelines please contact our Research Grants Administrator.